 Also Read: MH CET Law 2026 Section-wise Preparation Tips - Check Pattern, Important Topics, Weightage

-1. Memorize Percentage to Fraction Conversions
+1. Tips to Memorize Conversions

 Percentages appear almost everywhere in MH CET Law quantitative aptitude.
-Turning them into fractions makes solving much quicker, and honestly it reduces mental load too.
+Turning them into fractions makes solving much quicker, and honestly, it reduces mental load too.
 Here are the conversions you should remember.

 | Percentage | Fraction | Decimal |